iamashish7/MAP/README.md

-# MONALYS
+# MAP

-MONALYS is a web based application for monitoring and analyzing HPC systems.
+MAP is a web based application for monitoring and analyzing HPC systems.
 It has broadly 3 features :-
 1. Job Monitoring : This feature allows you to monitor the job currently in queued, running and hold state including visualization of node allocations using topology visualization.
 2. Job Analysis : Analyzing jobs for different parameters is possible through this feature.
 Using this feature user can analyze past data as well as provide his/her custom logs for the analysis.
 Analysis is done by providing different effective visualization.
 3. Job Predictions : This feature predicts the wait-time for the job user is yet to submit. wait-time prediction helps in planning and better scheduling decisions.